Regularly marketed as the king of essential oils, frankincense has been sought after since ancient times, and for good

 Early use of frankincense resin was reserved for religious services, where it was burned as incense with the intention of the scent floating up invisibly to heaven in order to attract God’s attention.
 Historically, burning the resin was also a tool to vanquish negative energies or hold evil spirits at bay.
 To this day, it is commonly used in churches and temples and believed to affect us at our deepest level, setting our spirit free.

-Most of all, frankincense essential oil is incredibly aromatic, giving off a unique sweet scent, contributing to its popularity in both modern and ancient aromatherapy as well as in many ancient rituals.
-The ancient Egyptians, Romans, and Greeks all used frankincense in their religious rituals, and the Chinese are also known to have used it for years.
+Most of all, frankincense essential oil is incredibly aromatic.
+It gives off a unique sweet scent, contributing to its popularity in both modern and ancient aromatherapy.
+The ancient Egyptians, Romans, and Greeks all used frankincense in their religious rituals.
+Similarly, the Chinese have been known to have used it for years.

 Frankincense was so valuable during ancient times that it was literally worth its weight in gold.
 Some cultures even prized it more than gold, making it an integral part of Silk Road trade.
 Overall, it has been high in demand, from early history all the way to today.4

 There are a variety of different frankincense essential oils that have been used throughout history and continue to be used today.
-Distilling the essential oils from a variety of different species of Boswellia trees results in a range of different essential oils, some of which are more potent and powerful in different areas of healing than others.
+Distilling the essential oils from a variety of different species of Boswellia trees results in a range of different oils.
+Some of which are more potent and powerful in different areas of healing than others.

-The different types of frankincense essential oils have diverse chemistries and unique biochemical makeups, which allow each one to offer a range of different health and wellness benefits, even though they are fundamentally the same substance.
+The different types of frankincense essential oils have diverse chemistries and unique biochemical makeups.
+This allows each one to offer a range of different health and wellness benefits, even though they are fundamentally the same substance.